Perspective | Covid left a Maryland woman on life support, unaware she gave birth. Then came ‘a miracle.’

 Nurses don’t always remember the names of all their patients’ family members.
 To expect them to do so, when so many people pass through their care, is an unreasonable ask.
-But this family — Wilian Molina, his partner Maria Roque-Diaz and their baby Dylan — occupy a unique place in the lives of the staff at the University of Maryland Medical Center and the University of Maryland Children’s Hospital.
+But this family — Wilian Molina, his partner Maria Roque-Diaz and their baby Dylan — occupies a unique place in the lives of the staff at the University of Maryland Medical Center and the University of Maryland Children’s Hospital.

 More than 100 medical professionals who came in contact with the family fought for months to counter one of the cruelest aspects of the coronavirus: its penchant for trying to take the lives of those who are trying to bring life into the world.

-“In a tragic paradox, those who are pregnant are simultaneously more likely to experience severe illness and death from covid-19 and less likely to get the shot capable of preventing such suffering,” wrote my colleague Brittany Shammas in a Washington Post article earlier this month.
+“In a tragic paradox, those who are pregnant are simultaneously more likely to experience severe illness and death from covid-19 and less likely to get the shot capable of preventing such suffering,” my colleague Brittany Shammas wrote in an article earlier this month.

 The article tells the story of Paige Ruiz, a 32-year-old mother of two who died of covid complications days after giving birth to a baby girl she would never get to hold.